 The Grieg-French-Bell grove is the prettiest grove in Humboldt Redwoods, mainly because of its incredibly thick and dense groundcover of redwood sorrel.
 The unusually lush groundcover might result from the grove’s location at the fog-prone northern edge of the park.
 The sorrel completely covers a forest floor that, unusually, consists of little rolling mounds, and also covers fallen logs.

 Like most Avenue of the Giants groves, the redwoods are also pretty impressive.

 Because it’s both visually striking and conveniently located right next to a major road, the grove is often used for movies and TV commercials.

 An unnamed trail cuts through the grove.
-From the pulloff on the Avenue of the Giants, the most prominent trail leads straight into the woods, first passing through the cathedral-like Grieg grove, an impressive stand of large trees with a large area that’s been cleared of sorrel by foot traffic.
+From the pulloff on the Avenue of the Giants, the most prominent trail leads straight into the woods, first passing through the cathedral-like Grieg grove, an impressive stand of large trees surrounding a large area that’s been cleared of all groundcover by foot traffic.
 The trail then curves off to the right, passing the French Grove with its ghastly but still-living Girdled Tree.
 The bark of this huge tree was mostly removed in 1901 so that San Franciscans could marvel at the magnificence of the redwoods.

-Much more enjoyable than the main trail is the network of unofficial trails that starts to the right of the main trail.
-Most maps show an official trail in this area, but the trail is now indistinguishable from the many other paths worn into the sorrel.
-The narrow paths lead off in all directions through the most attractive and densely-carpeted part of the grove.
+The best part of the grove, though, is the network of unofficial trails that starts at the Avenue of the Giants to the right of the main trail.
+Somewhere in here there’s an official trail, but it’ now indistinguishable from the many other paths worn into the sorrel.
+The narrow, overgrown paths lead off in all directions through the most attractive and densely-carpeted part of the grove.
 Look out for the occasional sprig of poison oak hiding among the sorrel.

-© 2007 David Baselt
+© 2007, 2017, 2021 David Baselt